 Advancing vaccines for broader protection against meningitis

-In late 2010, a new meningococcal A conjugate vaccine, MenAfriVac™, was introduced in Burkina Faso, Mali, and Niger.
-Six months after the introduction of the vaccine, these countries reported the lowest number of confirmed meningitis A cases ever recorded during an epidemic season.
+The introduction of MenAfriVac® in 2010 via mass vaccination campaigns has had an immediate and dramatic impact in breaking the cycle of meningitis A epidemics.
+With this highly effective vaccine, the recurring epidemics—affecting thousands of infants, children, and young people—have been eliminated.
 The development of this new vaccine was made possible by the Meningitis Vaccine Project, a partnership between PATH and the World Health Organization.
-The meningococcal A vaccine is now being introduced sequentially in other African countries and will, in all likelihood, significantly reduce the burden of this disease.
+The meningococcal A vaccine continues to be introduced sequentially across Africa’s meningitis belt and will, in all likelihood, significantly reduce the burden of this disease.

 Although introduction of the new meningococcal conjugate vaccine should end the public health threat from group A meningococcal disease, other cases caused by non-group A meningitis—15 to 20 percent of meningococcal infections—will continue to occur.
 Non-group A meningococcal infections will continue to challenge African public health systems unless a vaccine against these infections becomes available at an affordable price.